gregfoletta/Articles/content/post/2022-01-24-poor-persons-wind-tunnel/index.markdown

 1. The XML is namespaced, but as we're only working with this file we strip the namespace to make our XPath easier to work with.
 1. Using the `.//Trackpoint[Extensions]` XPath we find all 'trackpoint' nodes that have a child 'extensions' node.
     - We do this because some of the trackpoints only have a timestamp with no data.
-1. We then construct a data frame (a tibble) by finding and extracting the speed, power, etc from each trachpoint, with the XPaths being relative to the trackpoint node.
+1. We then construct a data frame (a tibble) by finding and extracting the velocity, power, etc from each trachpoint, with the XPaths being relative to the trackpoint node.
     - The braces to stop the normal behaviour of the left-hand side of the pipe being passed as the first argument to the tibble.
 1. Determining which 'lap' a trackpoint belongs to takes a little more work.
 We do this by finding it's grandparent lap node and counting how many preceding lap siblings it has.
 The first lap will have 0 siblings, the second lap 1, and so on.